Loganair Flight 6780: Conclusions

 The commander applied and maintained full aft control column (nose-up elevator) input; however, the autopilot’s nose-down elevator trim authority exceeded the commander’s elevator nose-up authority and the aircraft pitched nose-down and descended, reaching a peak descent rate of 9,500 ft/min.
 The autopilot then disengaged due to an ADC fault and this allowed the commander’s nose-up pitch trim inputs to become effective.
 The aircraft started to pitch up just before reaching a minimum height of 1,100 ft above sea level.

-Out of 22 aircraft types surveyed, only the Saab 2000 had still an autopilot with the following three attributes:
+Out of 22 aircraft types surveyed, only the Saab 2000 had an autopilot with the following three attributes: